lightbits/lightbits.github.io/euler/euler.markdown

 <br>
 # What is gimbal lock?

-Consider a plate that you can rotate with three angles rx, ry and rz around the x-, y- and z-axes respectively with the matrix `Rz(rz)*Ry(ry)*Rx(rx)`.
+Consider a plate that you rotate around the x-, y- and z-axis in sequence <span style="color:#999;">(i.e. `R = RzRyRx`)</span>.
 Adjusting the angles in isolation produces these three motions (x on the left, z on the right):

 ![](plates1xyz.png)

 They all look clearly different, but a funny thing happens as the angle about the y-axis approaches 90 degrees.
-Here's an illustration: both plates are rotating about either x or z, while you can control the rotation about y for both.
+Here's an illustration: the left plate is rotating about x, the right plate about z, while you can control the rotation about y for both.

 <style>
 .slider img {